 - The same is true of fish sauce.
 Some brands are saltier than others.
 Use only a tiny bit, then adjust more later.
 Squid brand is

-- If you want your choo chee sauce to look like a brighter red curry sauce, add more red curry paste but adjust the final flavors with more sugar or a touch of lime juice to get the balanced, delicious taste that you are happy with. (:
+- If you want your choo chee sauce to look like a brighter red curry sauce, add more red curry paste but adjust the final flavors with more sugar or a touch of lime juice to get the balanced, delicious taste you are happy with. (:

 Thai choo chee salmon curry is best served with warm jasmine rice.
 Brown, wild, or basmati rice works fine too.

-Choo chee curry is traditionally best with a lighter protein like fish, shrimp, scallops, lobster, tofu, or tempeh.
+Choo Chee curry is traditionally best with a lighter protein like fish, shrimp, scallops, lobster, tofu, or tempeh.
 Once the creamy choo chee curry sauce thickens, a protein that requires less cooking time is best because if the sauce continues to cook too long, it can get too dry or even burnt.

 Absolutely.
 I have a few vegetarians friends and family with whom I serve this sauce.
 Just use your favorite vegetables instead of meat.